 Bombus terrestris

-Often found in lowland areas, buff-tailed bumblebees are the largest of the common bumblebees.
+Often found in lowland areas, buff-tailed bumblebees are the largest of the common bumblebees in the UK.
 They have a yellow collar and another lower on the abdomen.
 Queens have a buff-coloured ‘tail’, while workers have white tails with a slight buff.
 Males have black facial hair with buff-tinged tails.

 Honey bees

-In the UK, we have just one honey bee species (Apis mellifera).
+In the UK, we have just one species of honey bee: the Apis mellifera, also known as the European honey bee.
 They’ve long been domesticated by beekeepers, and it’s rare to find native wild honey bees in the UK today.

 The workers, of course, produce honey using the nectar gathered from flowers.

 Solitary bees don’t live in colonies, nor do they serve a queen or make wax or honey.
-Some do nest in large groups, but they tend to live and work alone.
+Some do nest in large groups – often in wood, tunnels or even man-made structures – but they tend to live and work alone.

-Here are four of the solitary bee species you might see along our canals and rivers.
+Here are four common solitary bee species you might spot around canals and in gardens.

 1. Red mason bee